 This bill mandates that any municipality intending to transport a homeless individual or a person exhibiting symptoms of substance use disorder to another municipality for shelter or treatment must first establish a memorandum of understanding (MOU) with the receiving municipality.
-The MOU must outline the services to be provided, any financial contributions from the sending municipality, and other mutually agreed conditions.
-The bill also specifies that this requirement does not apply to emergency medical transfers, law enforcement transfers under court orders, or voluntary relocations by individuals without municipal assistance.
-Additionally, municipalities are allowed to set criteria for treatment organizations operating under the opioid abatement trust fund and may impose restrictions on their operations.
+The MOU must outline the services to be provided, any financial contributions from the sending municipality, and other mutually agreed conditions, such as limits on the number of individuals transferred and coordination protocols.
+The bill also specifies that this requirement does not apply to emergency medical transfers, court-ordered transfers by law enforcement, or voluntary relocations by individuals without municipal assistance.
+Additionally, municipalities may develop criteria for treatment organizations operating under the opioid abatement trust fund and may impose restrictions on such organizations within their jurisdictions.

 SB441 text: 126-A:84, 318-B:43